MSU Drug and Alcohol Policy for Student Employees

 Alleged violations of MSU regulations are adjudicated through the MSU student judicial process.
 Consequences for violations may include, but are not limited to, some form of disciplinary probation, required attendance at educational programs, referral for assessment and treatment, relocation to a new living environment, and suspension from Michigan State University for sale of illegal drugs or repeated violations of the regulations.
 In addition, students can expect to be arrested and fined for violations of State Law on campus.

 Michigan State University supports and sponsors programs aimed at the prevention of substance abuse by students.
-Information about education and treatment services may be obtained from the Counseling Center.
+Information about education and treatment services may be obtained from the Employee Assistance Program.